 You will be diagnosed with IC once your doctor determines that your symptoms are not due to one of these disorders.

 - reduced bladder capacity due to stiffening of the bladder wall

-- lower quality of lifeas a result of frequent urination and pain
+- lower quality of life as a result of frequent urination and pain

-- difficulties with relationships and sexual intimacy
+- barriers to relationships and sexual intimacy

 - sleep disturbances